 The leader of the excavation, Dr. Areti Hondrogianni-Metoki, presented the discovery in 2021.

 Skeleton found lying on bed never encountered before in Greece

 One of the extraordinary objects excavated at the lignite mines was the bed and remains of a 1st century BC woman.

-Dr. Hondrogianni pointed out that during other excavations, bed accessories have been found, but that this is the first time an entire bed had been preserved.
-In 2020 an attempt was made by specialists at restoring the bed.
+Dr. Hondrogianni pointed out that during other excavations, bed accessories have been found but this is the first time an entire bed had been preserved.
+In 2020, an attempt was made by specialists at restoring the bed.

-Most of the bed was made of bronze, which is the reason why it survived over the millennia.
-The wooden parts of the bed had unfortunately decomposed prior to being excavated, which is why the archaeologists devoted time to restoring the bed in 2020.
+Most of the bed was made of bronze, which is why it survived over the millennia.
+The wooden parts of the bed had unfortunately decomposed prior to being excavated.
+For this reason, archaeologists devoted time to restoring the bed in 2020.

-The fruits of their labor were presented at the conference, in the form of a reproduction of the original bed.
+The fruits of their labor were presented at the conference in the form of the reproduction of the original bed.
 This included the wooden elements, which were pieced together through studying information they had gleaned at the excavation.